Jake Hager: Final feuds (2014–2017)

-On January 24, 2016, at Royal Rumble, during the kick-off show, Swagger teamed with Mark Henry in a winning effort against the teams of Darren Young and Damien Sandow, The Dudley Boyz and The Ascension.
+On January 24, 2016, at the Royal Rumble, during the kick-off show, Swagger teamed with Mark Henry in a winning effort against the teams of Darren Young and Damien Sandow, The Dudley Boyz and The Ascension.
 As a result of the win, Swagger qualified for the Royal Rumble match itself during the main show; entering as the 24th entrant, only to be quickly eliminated by Brock Lesnar lasting only 16 seconds.
-At Roadblock, Swagger would be defeated by Chris Jericho.
-At WrestleMania 32, Swagger would compete in the Andre The Giant Memorial Battle Royal, which was won by Baron Corbin.
+At Roadblock on March 12, Swagger would be defeated by Chris Jericho.
+At WrestleMania 32 on April 3, Swagger would compete in the Andre The Giant Memorial Battle Royal, which was won by Baron Corbin.
 On the June 6 episode of Raw, Swagger faced long-time rival Rusev in Swagger's home state of Oklahoma in a losing effort via count-out.
 After the match, Swagger attacked Rusev before leading the crowd in a "We the People" chant.
 On the July 4 episode of Raw, Swagger was part of the main-event, where he teamed with "Team USA", which consisted of himself, Big Show, Kane, Apollo Crews, Mark Henry, Zack Ryder and the Dudley Boyz, in a 16-man elimination tag team match, in which their team was victorious over "The Multinational Alliance", which consisted of Kevin Owens, Chris Jericho, Sami Zayn, Cesaro, Sheamus, Alberto Del Rio and the Lucha Dragons (Kalisto and Sin Cara).

 In the 2016 WWE draft, Swagger was drafted to the Raw brand.
 On the September 12 episode of Raw, Swagger faced Jinder Mahal in a losing effort.
 After the match, Tom Phillips revealed to Swagger that his "Raw contract" expired soon, in which Swagger ignored Phillips and walked away.
 The following night, he switched brands on SmackDown, interrupting Baron Corbin and stating that he has signed exclusively to the brand.
 Swagger defeated Corbin on the October 4 episode of SmackDown after the referee thought he submitted when he was actually trying to reach the bottom rope.
-Corbin would then defeat Swagger twice, at the No Mercy pay-per-view and again on the October 18 episode of SmackDown, ending the feud, this would be Swagger's last televised match in WWE.
+Corbin would then defeat Swagger twice, at the No Mercy pay-per-view on October 9 and again on the October 18 episode of SmackDown, ending the feud, this would be Swagger's last televised match in WWE.